Gary David: National team career

 David was then chosen to be part of the Smart Gilas Pilipinas 2.0 that would be built to compete for the 2014 World Championships.
 In August 2012, the national team competed in its first international tournament, the 2012 William Jones Cup.
 In the team's third assignment, they faced long time rival South Korea.
 David bailed out the Nationals, who squandered a 14-point lead before trailing by 12, with two clutch baskets in a row to propel the Philippines to a 3-0 start.
 They then beat Japan in the next game thanks to a rally that was started by David after hitting a three-pointer after being down by nine.
 After losing to Lebanon, David helped the Nationals beat 3-time defending champions Iran, 77-75 in thrilling fashion.
 He then led the Nationals along with LA Tenorio, to win the gold medal in the 2012 Jones Cup after beating the USA select team, 76-75.
 It was the country's first championship in the Asian level since the Philippine Centennial Team anchored by coach Tim Cone ruled the 1998 edition of the Jones Cup.

 He was part of the squad that took the silver in the 2013 FIBA Asia Championship.
 He was also included in the national team's final lineup for the 2014 FIBA Basketball World Cup and the 2014 Asian Games.
 He was also included in the initial pool for the 2015 FIBA Asia Championship but did not make the cut.

-Correct as of August 11, 2013.